CounterpartyXCP/counterparty-core/docs/GettingStarted.rst

 - The installer will verify all dependencies are on your system, as well as installing ``counterpartyd.exe`` (i.e. which has been created as a self-contained program with all the necessary Python dependencies compiled in)
 - The installer will gather data on your bitcoind installation, and create a basic ``counterpartyd`` configuration file from that
-- The installer will also have ``counterpartyd`` run as a service on startup (called "CounterParty") automatically
+- The installer will also have ``counterpartyd`` run as a service on startup (called "Counterparty") automatically

-You can start and stop the CounterParty service via the Services icon in the Administrative Tools Control Panel.
+You can start and stop the Counterparty service via the Services icon in the Administrative Tools Control Panel.

 On Linux